openamiguel/equitysim/README.md

 - **prelim_download.py**
   - `download_separate` pulls data on a ticker universe in the form of separate files, each named after the ticker symbol and the time series function
     - separate files contain as much data as AlphaVantage can offer
-  - `download_combined` pulls data on a ticker universe in the form of one combined file, named after the ticker universe
+  - `download_combined` pulls data on a ticker universe in the form of one combined file, named after the ticker universe and the time series function
     - *combined files contain closing price data only*
   - command prompt options:
     - `-tickerUniverse`: collection of tickers to download (can also be a CSV of ticker symbols)